Young Adult carers

 Who is a Young Adult Carer?

-A young adult carer is anyone who is aged 16-25 years that helps care for a family member, partner, or friend who is disabled, physically or mentally ill, has a long-term serious illness or has a substance misuse problem.
+At Morley we define a young adult carer (YAC) as anyone who is aged 16-25 years that helps care for a family member, partner, or friend who is disabled, physically or mentally ill, has a long-term serious illness or has a substance misuse problem.

-At Morley we recognize the commitment you are making by studying with us and also recognize that this may be a tough journey for you at times, as you balance your study and caring responsibilities
+At Morley we recognise the commitment you are making by studying with us and also recognise that this may be a tough journey for you at times, as you balance your study and caring responsibilities.

 Dedicated point of contact

-Our Young Carers Lead is Hannah Jones.
-Hannah will work with you to ensure that the academic team are able to support you in relation to succeeding on your course, taking your individual home circumstances into account e.g. reasonable adjustments around submission dates.
+Our Young Adult Carers Lead is Hannah Jones.
+Hannah will work with you to ensure that the academic team Our Young Adult Carers Lead is Hannah Jones.
+Hannah can work with you to ensure that the academic team are able to support you in relation to succeeding on your course, taking your individual home circumstances into account e.g. reasonable adjustments around submission dates and signposting you to other relevant support whether that is inside or outside of the College.

 Pre-enrolment Discovery Day

-You will have the opportunity to meet with other students who carryout similar day-to-day caring tasks, take part in a current affairs workshop and meet the Student Services Team who can support you with applying for a bursary and/or additional learning support.
+The pre-enrolment Discovery Day gives you the opportunity to meet with other students who carryout similar day to day caring tasks.
+You will get to take part in a mindfulness workshop, meet the Student Services Team who can support you with applying for a bursary and/or additional learning support and go on a trip to a local garden (usually the Chelsea Physic Garden) to focus on how nature can support the Five Ways to Wellbeing.

 Meet the Young Carers Lead during induction week

-You will get offered a one-to-one support session during induction week with Hannah who can provide you with answers to any questions you may have and and check-in with you to see how you are doing, and will then check in with you every term.
+You will get offered a one-to-one support session during induction week with Hannah who can provide you with answers to any questions you may have, and check-in with you to see how you are doing.
+She will then check in with you every term.

 Young Carers Focus Group